Doctoral Researcher of the Year Award Nomination Procedures

 - Name, contact information, and A # of nominee

 - Curriculum vitae in standard format

 - A 2-page statement by the candidate (including summary of research projects, grants, presentation and recent publication, with an emphasis on USU involvement)

 - A letter of nomination from the nominee’s dean, department head or faculty research mentor

-- Colleges should seek broad input for nominations including specific outreach to RCDE faculty in the department.
+- Colleges should seek broad input to identify college nominees.

-- Deadline for online submission to the RGS Office is JANUARY 31, 2020.
+- Deadline for online submission to the Office of Research is January 27.

-- University-wide recipient will receive a $2,000 monetary award.
+- The University Doctoral Student Researcher of the Year will receive a $300 monetary award.